 Limitations

 This study has several limitations.
 First, HCCI data reflect payments and care delivery for employer based/privately insured patient populations.
 Depending on the specific state, Medicaid (including Medical Assistance, Children's Health Insurance Plan (CHIP) or any kind of government-assistance plan coverage) ranges from 17% (Utah) to 56% (New Mexico).29 Our results may not be generalizable to these publicly insured populations.
 Nevertheless, the large sample sizes included in our study and variable private insurance plans (with high and low deductible plans included) may increase the generalizability of our findings.
 Second, although these analyses clustered CH categories, we were unable to account for specific payments or outcomes based on nuances such as surgeon specialization or on geographical location of CH and NCH.
 This may lead to unmeasured differences in patient characteristics across the hospital-types assessed.
 Third, we did not evaluate referral practices and patient/family preferences toward undergoing surgical care at CH as compared to NCH.
 There may be a premium that patients and families are willing to pay to undergo care at CH.
 These preferential premiums assume that patients and families have freedom to select the definitive treating facilities and may be limited by insurer or policy factors.
+Last, using data from 2010 to 2015 may be criticized as dated.
+These analyses were conducted using the most contemporary data available at the initiation of this multiyear project and required extramural funding.
+As noted, payment data of this scope are rare, and this study represents one of the first of its type.
+With healthcare spending rising and pediatric care increasingly concentrated among specialized CH, our estimates may underestimate present-day payments.

 CONCLUSIONS